rafatuita/dashboard_wiki/Access-control.md

 Once Dashboard is installed and accessible we can focus on configuring access control to the cluster resources for users.
 As of release 1.7 Dashboard no longer has full admin privileges granted by default.
 All the privileges are revoked and only [minimal privileges granted](#default-dashboard-privileges), that are required to make Dashboard work.

-**IMPORTANT:** Below note is only directed people using Dashboard 1.7 and above.
+**IMPORTANT:** Below note is only directed to people using Dashboard 1.7 and above.

 In case Dashboard is accessible only by trusted set of people, all with full admin privileges you may want to grant it full [admin privileges](#admin-privileges).
 Note that other applications should not access Dashboard directly as it may cause privileges escalation.
 Make sure that in-cluster traffic is restricted to namespaces or just revoke access to Dashboard for other applications inside the cluster.